Jimmysnielsen/helloworld/README.md

-# helloworld
+# Hello, World
-trial repository for various ideas
+This is trial repository for various ideas and for trying out the github mechanics.